Oxid15/oxid15.github.io/_posts/2025-02-13-configuration-management.md

 After deciding that Cascade needs something to work with configs I did small overview to see what others already have.
 Luckily I stumbled upon some great features in projects either dedicated to configs or to experiment management.
 My overview does not try to be comprehensive or scientific - its purpose was to inspire me and see what already works for the users of other projects.

 [Sacred](https://github.com/IDSIA/sacred) is an experiment management tool.
 Although without specific focus on ML, its decorators allow tracking every parameter that was passed to a function.
-Although decorators are powerful, they inflict additional dependencies on experiment code, potentially making it less transfetable as [pointed out](https://www-guildai.netlify.app/faq/) by the creator of guildai.
+Although decorators are powerful, they inflict additional dependencies on experiment code, potentially making it less transferable as [pointed out](https://www-guildai.netlify.app/faq/) by the creator of guildai.
 I really liked their environment tracking feature, that allows tracking all python packages versions in the current environment.
 This should greatly contribute to reproducibility.

 [GuildAI](https://github.com/guildai/guildai) is a tool with another paradigm.
 The problem with wrapping everything in trackers is not in possible speed overhead, but in dependency overhead.